Football in the Holy Land: 5,000 Miles from Heaven

 It is these fans upon whom the game's global explosion is being built.
 With matchday ticket income no longer representing the biggest slice of revenue for top European clubs, TV deals, marketing, sponsorship and commercial deals have taken precedence.
 Liverpool detail over 200 supporters clubs from 50 countries on their website, as far afield as Ulaanbaatar in Mongolia and Freetown in Sierra Leone.
 Real Madrid list hundreds of fan clubs across the world.

-Israel's Official Liverpool Supporters Club was started in 2005 by Tammy Alon, a young lawyer who fell in love with the Reds as a child.
+Israel's Official Liverpool Supporters Club was started in 2005.
+It is now run by Tammy Alon, a young lawyer who fell in love with the Reds as a child and joined the group in 2010.

 "I saw Michael Thomas score for Arsenal on that championship we lost on the 90th minute, and I remember Ian Rush and John Barnes crying," she said.